 Among the rarest of essences - costus root oil possesses the aroma of fine wool.
-Though it has been employed in the composition of the finest natural oriental and amber perfumes, costus is rarely used in modern perfumery due to it's scarcity and high price.
+Though it has been employed throughout history in the composition of the finest natural amber perfumes, costus is rarely used in modern perfumery due to it's scarcity and high price.

 A tincture of raw Icelandic black fleece (humanely sheared from the lovely Penelope) in grape spirits alchemizes the costus with notes of white pepper, clover, cistus, copal and barley which tame the unusual earthiness of the costus and reveal it's underlying spice.

 The overall olfactive experience is more linear than pyramidal due to the exalting fixative qualities of the costus root, apparent from the top down.
 Projects mildly, yet lasts for days on the skin and indefinitely on fabric.